TOMATO SAUCE FOR PASTA

 This is a slightly tweaked version of Marcella Hazan’s Basic Italian Tomato Sauce.
 I like spicy, so I’ve included black pepper, cayenne pepper, and a bit more butter added at the end to thicken and gloss the sauce.
 I also didn’t have enough home-grown tomatoes, so I bought some and pumped up the volume with a 400g tin of whole peeled tomatoes.

 The amount of butter is a bit sinful, but it’s not worth the effort if you reduce it or substitute it.
 It adds a gorgeous sheen and richness.

 Rich Red Tomato Sauce

-2 pounds of fresh tomatoes, seeded and skinned (or 2 large tins chopped toms
+2 pounds of fresh tomatoes, seeded and skinned (or 2x400g tins chopped tomatoes)

 8 tablespoons cold butter, cubed (5T to start and 3T stirred in at the end)

 1 large onion, peeled and cut in half diagonally